Kinematics, cluster algebras and Feynman integrals: Cluster algebras for conformal Feynman integrals

-Now we study implications of these cluster algebras for conformal Feynman integrals with the kinematics.
-For $n=6$ and $7$, all conformal integrals computed so far~\cite{ArkaniHamed:2010gh,*Spradlin:2011wp,*DelDuca:2011wh,Bourjaily:2018aeq,He:2020uxy,He:2020lcu,Henn:2018cdp,Herrmann:2019upk} are MPLs with symbol letters contained in $A_3$ and $E_6$ respectively.
-Even in these simpler cases, it is still non-trivial that the letters of multi-loop integrals with a given kinematics is captured by the corresponding sub-algebra, such as various $n=7$ ladder integrals with $(7,6)$ and $(7,5)$ A,B kinematics; the corresponding alphabets, summarized as $E_6 \supset D_4 \supset ({\rm two})~A_2$ can be found in the appendix.
+For six- and seven-point cases, all conformal integrals computed so far~\cite{ArkaniHamed:2010gh,Spradlin:2011wp,DelDuca:2011wh,Bourjaily:2018aeq,He:2020uxy,He:2020lcu,Henn:2018cdp,Herrmann:2019upk} are MPLs with symbol letters contained in $A_3$ and $E_6$ respectively.
+Even in these simpler cases, it is still non-trivial that the letters of multi-loop integrals with a given kinematics is captured by the corresponding sub-algebra, such as various seven-point ladder integrals with $(7,6)$ and $(7,5)$ A,B kinematics.

+Let us look into the corresponding alphabets from kinematic quivers.
+We have $16+7$ $\mathcal{A}$-coordinates for the $D_4$ algebra in Fig.\ref{fig:7pt}: the unfrozen variables are